Killing somebody in cold blood is generally considered bad. So is desecrating their corpse or making light of their death.

 Shojo: Great idea!
 Here, I'll have my best wizard teleport you!

-- Family Guy: Though it wasn't someone he killed, Peter finds an Indian burial ground in his backyard, including a skull.
+- Family Guy: Though it wasn't someone he killed, Peter finds an Indian burial ground in his backyard, including a skull, in the episode "Petergeist".
 He names it "Chief Lou Diamond Phillips" and uses it as a puppet, among other things.

 - The Simpsons:

 - After digging up Jebediah Springfield to disprove the vocal Lisa Simpson's claims in "Lisa the Iconoclast", Chief Wiggum tries his hand at ventriloquism with the city-founder's skull.